 "Reading" the old bearings can reveal a great deal about conditions that may have contributed to their demise.
 All bearings will show some degree of wear.
 A close examination may reveal some scoring or wiping, dirt or other debris embedded in the surface of the bearings, or pitting or flaking.
 But when one or more crankshaft bearings are found to be damaged or show unusual or uneven wear, it typically indicates other problems that need correcting, problems that if left uncorrected may cause the replacement bearings to suffer the same fate.

 Dirt contamination often causes premature bearing failure.
 When dirt or other abrasives find their way between the crankshaft journal and bearing, it can become embedded in the soft bearing material.
-The softer the bearing material, the greater the embedability, which may or may not be a good thing depending on the size of the abrasive particles and the thickness of the bearing material.
+The softer the bearing material, the greater the embeddability, which may or may not be a good thing depending on the size of the abrasive particles and the thickness of the bearing material.
+Trimetal copper/lead bearings usually provide better embeddability than harder bimetal aluminum bearings.

 If a particle is small and becomes deeply embedded in a relatively soft bearing material, it may cause no damage to the crankshaft journal.
 But if it displaces bearing material around itself or protrudes above the bearing surface, it can score the crankshaft.